CDCgov/NEDSS-SystemAdminGuide/docs/7_feature_preview/0_rtr.md

        SELECT max(Version) current_version
        FROM NBS_ODSE.dbo.NBS_Release;

-       or use the below query to check the config value
+       --or use the below query to check the config value

        use [NBS_ODSE];
        select * from NBS_configuration where config_key = 'CODE_BASE'